 The Physical Process of Recovery

-Starting with detox, recovery is a process.
+The recovery process often begins with detox.
 Your body needs time to detox from the effects of drugs and alcohol.
-While detox can reverse a lot of the physical effects of addiction, it can’t reverse changes in the brain.
+While detox can reverse many of the physical effects of addiction, it can’t reverse changes in the brain.
 The brain in recovery is a susceptible organ.
 After years of being programmed to associate life and drug experiences, it doesn’t know how to react to sobriety.

 The brain relies on cues or triggers.
 Triggers, for people in recovery, activate cravings.
 Why?
 Because they’re reminders of past drug or alcohol use.
 Cravings are those urges to use that can result in relapse.
 We’ll talk more about triggers shortly, but for now, realize they’re a significant player in recovery.